 20. Scribble Mug

 You can get these white mugs for about a dollar at Walmart.
-You’ll also need paint markers and geometric-shape stickers.
+You’ll also need paint markers and geometric-shaped stickers.
 Students use the stickers to design their mugs and then scribble over the message.
 Once they’re done coloring, students peel off the stickers to reveal the artwork underneath.
 To make the paint hold, bake the mugs for about 30 minutes.
 (You’ll have to take them home to do this or send them home with instructions for baking the mugs.)

-Get tutorial: Kid-Made Scribble Mug
+Get tutorial: Father’s Day Scribble Mug

 21. A Paw-fect Craft